mhouse1/kobayashi_maru/docs/architecture_analysis/QuantumFrameworkVersions.md

 ---

-## Migration Notes: QP/C 4.4.01 → Latest (6.x / 7.x)
+## Migration Notes: QP/C 4.4.01 → Latest (8.1.1)

-This section highlights **what breaks, what changes, and what must be redesigned** when migrating legacy QP/C 4.4.01 code to modern QP/C.
+This section highlights **what breaks, what changes, and what must be redesigned** when migrating legacy QP/C 4.4.01 code to QP/C 8.1.1.

 ---

 ### 1. API Incompatibilities (Will Break)